MichaelCurrin/coding-blog/_posts/2020-10-29-resources.md

 description: How to get into development and build something
 ---

+Coding takes time and practice.
+Here I recommend some online sources to find help and ideas.

 ## Learn

 I love the [W3 Schools](https://www.w3schools.com/) site.
 It often comes up in Google results and I want to spend more time browsing the site.